Siege of Jülich (1621–1622): Siege

 Since the defenses of Jülich were strong and its garrison large, Spinola decided to take it by hunger instead of by assault.
-He ordered Van den Bergh to built a line of circumvallation reinforced with forts and redoubts around the town to further isolate it.
+He ordered Van den Bergh to build a line of circumvallation reinforced with forts and redoubts around the town to further isolate it.
 The Count established the bulk of his troops north of Jülich, in front of the citadel, in the area spanning from Stetternich to Broich, with his quarter at Mersch.
 Instead of remaining inactive, Pithan ordered several sorties upon the Spanish positions.
 The first one, just as the blockade had begun, was directed to the town's mills, which were burnt to prevent its use by the Spanish troops.
 In mid-September, 700 infantry and all the cavalry of the garrison attacked by surprise Van den Bergh's encampment.
 54 Spanish soldiers died during the fight, as opposite to 16 foot and 8 horse Dutch soldiers.
 On 26 September, 200 musketeers and 100 cavalrymen fell upon a redoubt of the circumvallation line, but they were promptly rebuffed with the loss of 50 men by its defenders with the help of Van den Bergh himself, who rushed the post in command of 100 cavalry soldiers.

 While the blockade was ongoing, the States' Army levied war contributions in Berg, Recklinghausen, Münster and Paderborn to sustain itself.
 Because of the continuous rains, the soldiers guarding the convoys walked knee-deep in mud.
 Moreover, the Rhine and other rivers began to overflow, further hindering the supply of the States' Army.
 As the cold arrived in October, men and horses began to fall ill, and many soldiers defected to the Spanish.
 At the same time, Maurice ordered two forts to be built, one of five large bastions opposite to Rees and another one with four small bastions in front of Emmerich.
 Since the Spanish were in control of Wesel, Geldern and Venlo, plus advanced positions in Cleves, Maurice deemed a direct attempt at relieving Jülich too risky.
 He therefore conceived a plan in late November to sneak a number of infantry aboard 40 boats up the Meuse to land in the vicinity of Gennep, where they would be joined by 15 cavalry companies, and then take by surprise the small town of Maaseik, in the Prince-Bishopric of Liège, to open a way to Jülich.
 Spinola, however, was informed about the plan through a letter from Cologne.
 He instructed the garrison of Maaseik to stay in alert and deployed the bulk of the army around Dülken, between Maaseik and Juliers, to intercept the relief force.
 When the Dutch troops found that the Spanish had anticipated them, they immediately withdrew.